refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 ### Resource Definitions

 **refine**'s resource definitions are specified inside the `resources` object.
 The `resources` object is passed to the `resources` prop of the `<Refine />` component.
-Resource definitions, in combination with route definitions, sets up a **refine** app's nav menu items, their navigation URLs as well as breadcrumbs and help infer the default resource name of a CRUD page along a route.
+Resource definitions, in combination with route definitions, set up a **refine** app's nav menu items, their navigation URLs, as well as breadcrumbs, and help infer the default resource name of a CRUD page along a route.

 ### Routing